Niranjan7407/Ecommerce-Follow-Along/README.md

 ## **Milestone 16**
 Created singleproduct.jsx.
 The pages is made to show details about the product.
 I also routed it and made other minor changes.

+## **Milestone 17**
+Created an endpoint where we recieve post request from the user and add the product in their cart and we have also updated the schema to do the same.